Super Bowl XXXIV: Background

+Host selection process

-NFL owners awarded Super Bowl XXXIV to Atlanta during their October 31, 1996, meeting held in New Orleans.
-Other cities under consideration were Miami, Tampa, and Los Angeles.
+NFL owners awarded Super Bowl XXXIV to Atlanta during their October 31, 1996, meeting in New Orleans.
+A total of five cities submitted bids: Miami (Joe Robbie Stadium), Atlanta (Georgia Dome), Tampa (Raymond James Stadium), Phoenix/Tempe (Sun Devil Stadium), and Los Angeles (Coliseum).
+The Los Angeles host committee originally was going to partner with Pasadena (Rose Bowl), but switched their plans to the Coliseum after a renovation plan was announced.
+However, the Los Angeles bid was dismissed when their delegation failed to convince the owners that planned stadium renovations would be completed in time.

 Owners initially planned on selecting only two hosts (XXXIII and XXXIV), but decided to name three after strong showings by the respective delegations.
-Miami, Atlanta, and Tampa were selected to host XXXIII, XXXIV, and XXXV.
+Miami, Atlanta, and Tampa were selected to host XXXIII, XXXIV, and XXXV, respectively.
+This was the second time that Atlanta hosted the game, the first being XXVIII.
+Atlanta garnered a sympathy vote as Falcons owner Rankin Smith was terminally ill.
+Due to logistical conflicts, Atlanta would not be able to host the Super Bowl again until 2005, and some NFL owners desired to award the game to the city before Smith died (which occurred nearly a year later in October 1997).
+Tampa Bay Buccaneers owner Malcolm Glazer protested afterwards, feeling that he had been promised the game after securing funding for a new stadium.
+As a result, XXXV was added to agenda, and Tampa was selected for that game.

 St. Louis Rams

 The Rams entered 1999 having been among the league's stragglers for a decade.
 The reasons are many, including, some suggest, mismanagement by executive John Shaw.
-The franchise moved to a taxpayer-funded stadium in St. Louis, Missouri for the 1995 season, but continued to struggle.
+The franchise moved to a taxpayer-funded stadium in St. Louis, Missouri for the 1995 season but continued to struggle.
 In 1997, the team hired Dick Vermeil as their head coach, bringing him back to the NFL after 15 years of retirement.
 Vermeil had previously turned the Philadelphia Eagles from one of the worst teams in the league into a Super Bowl team in 1980, but his first two seasons in St. Louis were hardly stellar, winning just five games in 1997 and four in 1998.

 Little was expected of the Rams for 1999.
 Indeed, ESPN The Magazines 1999 NFL preview predicted the Rams would be the worst team in the NFL, worse even than the Cleveland Browns, who had returned as an expansion team that year.
 Trent Green, who had just been signed as the Rams starting quarterback, suffered a season-ending knee injury in the preseason, making undrafted quarterback Kurt Warner the team's new starter.
 Warner, who started the season as a backup to Green, had previously played for the Iowa Barnstormers of the Arena Football League and the Amsterdam Admirals of NFL Europe.

 The Rams proceeded to shock the NFL with an NFC-best 13–3 regular season record and outscored their opponents 526–242, the highest scoring margin (284) of any Super Bowl champion.